 Stenberg has recorded work primarily by 20th and 21st century composers, including John Cage, Marc Bliztstein, Robert Erickson, Lou Harrison, Gabriela Lena Frank, Reza Vali and Kui Dong.
 During her two decade tenure with Del Sol String Quartet, she recorded numerous world premieres as well as established contemporary works.
 On the CD The Complete String Quartets with Didjeridu by Peter Sculthorpe, the quartet was hailed for their “luminous performance” and “sumptuous sound” (San Francisco Chronicle).
 Stenberg can also be heard on recordings with the San Francisco Contemporary Music Players, New Music Works, Stratos and with tabla virtuoso Zakir Hussain and the late sarod master, Ustad Ali Akbar Khan.

 Stenberg’s festival performances include Other Minds, Opera Santa Fe, Chautauqua, Ojai, Cabrillo, Nirmita Composer’s Institute (Cambodia), Davos Festival (Switzerland), Tanglewood, Music Academy of the West, Centre Acanthes (France), Banff (Canada), and the Chengdu Contemporary Music Festival (China).
 Alongside cellist Joan Jeanrenaud, she has premiered the music of Daniel Bernard Roumain for San Francisco Performances in work with Bill T. Jones / Arnie Zane Dance Company.
-In addition to her festival appearances, Stenberg has performed with the San Francisco Symphony, San Francisco Opera and Ballet Orchestras, Earplay, West Edge Opera, New Century Chamber Orchestra, Rochester Philharmonic, Bay Area Women's Philharmonic and as concertmaster of the Kammeroper Frankfurt.
+In addition to her festival appearances, Stenberg has performed with the San Francisco Symphony, San Francisco Opera and Ballet Orchestras, West Edge Opera, Earplay, New Century Chamber Orchestra, Bay Area Women's Philharmonic, Rochester Philharmonic, and as concertmaster of Kammeroper Frankfurt.

 Currently, Stenberg collaborates with composers and musicians from around the world and performs regularly with "sterling pianist" Sarah Cahill.
 Newly formed in 2016, the Stenberg|Cahill Duo is dedicated to promoting the American experimental tradition and expanding it through the commissioning of new work.
 “It’s difficult to believe that the Stenberg|Cahill Duo was formed in 2016: These two musicians sound as though they have been collaborating with one another much longer.
 Contemporary music fans are fortunate to have this simultaneously authoritative and approachable pair…” San Francisco Classical Voice.
 Recent appearances include performances at the San Francisco Performances PIVOT Series with percussionist William Winant, Cal State Fullerton New Music Festival, Berkeley Museum of Art and Pacific Film Archive, Music by the Mountain Festival, Other Minds New Music Séance, Garden of Memory at the Julia Morgan Chapel of the Chimes.